How to Better Strategize Your Multifamily Marketing With Millennial Renters

 They’re also the most college-educated generation.
 They can see advertisements for what they are, and they know the Internet is a giant ruse of data collection.
 But they also know that it only helps everyone to make better, more informed decisions as renters, and it makes multifamily brands work harder for resident attention and loyalty.

-Millennial lives and communications are fully documented online, which provides apartment marketing professionals with scores of valuable information.
+Millennial lives and communications are fully documented online, which provides multifamily marketing professionals with scores of valuable information.
 Use it to better understand, attract, and engage with this generation.

 Myth 3: Millennial renters are all about the selfie.